List of elected or appointed female heads of state or government

 Map showing countries which currently have women as heads of state or government, counting governors-general but not monarchs.

 Map showing countries which since independence have had women as heads of state or government.
 (Constituent countries of the Netherlands are counted.)

-The following is a list of women who have been elected or appointed head of state or government of their respective countries since the interwar period (1918–1939).
+The following is a list of women who have been elected or appointed head of state or government of their respective countries.
 The first list includes female presidents who are heads of state and may also be heads of government, as well as female heads of government who are not concurrently head of state, such as prime ministers.
 The list does not include Queens regnant who are heads of state (but not of government).
 (Note: As of 2024, there is one female monarch of a sovereign state, Ntfombi of Eswatini (as Queen Mother and co-head of state with her son, King Mswati III).)

-Khertek Anchimaa, of the mostly unrecognized and now defunct Tuvan People's Republic, is regarded as the "first ever elected woman head of state in the world", although not in multiparty, free and fair elections.
-The wife of the nation's Supreme Leader, she is the first woman to be elected Chairman of a country.
+Khertek Anchimaa, of the mostly unrecognized and now defunct Tuvan People's Republic, is regarded as the first elected female head of state in the world, although not in multiparty, free and fair elections.
+The wife of the nation's Supreme Leader, she is the first woman to be elected chairman of a country.
 She became the chairwoman of the country's presidium in 1940.

 The first woman to be elected as prime minister of a country was Sirimavo Bandaranaike of Ceylon (present-day Sri Lanka), when she led her party to victory in the July 1960 general election.

 The first woman to serve as president of a country was Isabel Perón of Argentina, who served as the country's vice president and succeeded to the presidency in July 1974 upon the death of her husband.

+In 1979, Margaret Thatcher was elected as Prime Minister of the United Kingdom, becoming both the United Kingdom's first female prime minister, and Europe's first elected female head of government.